feschroe/FrozenNas/README.md

 + EncFS Volume File - Choose the xml file, which was copied in the previous step.
 + Days Of Availability After Restore - Remember: For every day a file is restored from the glacier an additional copy is created in S3.
 This copy apply for the usual S3 charges.

-8. Enjoy decrypted file names on your phone.
+8\.
+Enjoy decrypted file names on your phone.
 Short "click" on a file will ask to restore/download the file.
-Long "clock" on a file will show the encrypted filename.
+Long "click" on a file will show the encrypted filename.

 ![FrozenNas App](https://raw.github.com/feschroe/FrozenNas/gh-pages/images/frozennas_app.JPG "FrozenNas App")